Event-Triggered Islanding in Inverter-Based Grids: Simulation Results

 In cases where contingencies persist, the evolutionary stage of the adaptive islanding methodology will attempt to partition the unhealthy part of the system into smaller islands while meeting operational constraints.
 Fig. \ref{fig:isl2} demonstrates how island 2 would be further partitioned if bus 4 cannot be recovered and continues to operate abnormally.
 Island 2 is segregated into island 2a (unhealthy) and island 2b (healthy).
 The specific generation details for the aforementioned islands are summarized in Table \ref{tab:isl_step2}.
 It should be noted that in cases where the system constraints do not allow the design of two stable (supply-adequate) islands, the methodology prioritizes the formation of a bigger healthy partition (avoiding load shedding in this section) as defined by Eqs. \eqref{eq:lineConst1},\eqref{eq:lineConst2}, and \eqref{eq:loads}. \looseness=-1

 As a result, island 2b is able to supply the load buses in the topology indicated using blue colors in Fig. \ref{fig:isl2}.
-However, island 2a, i.e., the persistent unhealthy system partition, should perform load shedding to continue its operations.
+However, island 2a, i.e., the persistent unhealthy partition, should perform load shedding.
 In more detail, 30.3\% of the loads located in island 2a, have to be shed due to the imbalance between $P_{GEN}$ and $P_{DEM}$, which are 502MW and 642MW, respectively.
-Furthermore, regardless of the cost of load shedding, the generators in island 2a have to operate at their maximum capacity, increasing the overall cost of operating island 2 from \$26459.37 to \$34169.21 (29.1\% increase). \looseness=-1
+Apart from the load shedding costs, the generators in island 2a have to operate at their maximum capacity, increasing the overall cost of operating island 2 from \$26,459.37 to \$34,169.21 (29.1\% increase). \looseness=-1